 A 100 percent rating for PTSD is a total rating.
 However, for PTSD to be permanent, it must be stated by the examiner that the PTSD is static and has no likelihood of improving over the veterans life..

 (A permanent and total disability rating is always applied to the veteran’s overall disability picture, to include his or her other service-connected disabilities.
-Typically, all of the veteran’s service-connected disabilities will have to also be labeled as static by an examiner with no likelihood of improving over the veteran’s life.)
+Typically, all of the veteran’s service-connected disabilities will also have to be labeled as static by an examiner with no likelihood of improving over the veteran’s life.)

 The 70% PTSD rating is marked by very severe symptoms and represents a big jump from the 50% level.